-Distract: Create some form of distraction and interrupt the flow of violence.
-A key with this step is to engage directly with whom is being targeted.
+Distract: Some form of distraction and interruption to the flow of violence can help.
+A key with this step is to engage directly with the person targeted.

 Examples of this can look like spilling a drink on someone or asking the person/people involved for directions.